penrynjohnp/logicapps-labs/docs/logic-apps-agent-in-a-day/04_servicenow_dev_sandbox.md

-# Module 4 - Prequistes - ServiceNow setup
+# Module 4 - Prerequisites - ServiceNow setup
-A ServiceNow Environment will be requirement to enable our integration to create and interact with incident tickets.
+A ServiceNow Environment is required to enable our integration to create and interact with incident tickets.
 **Important:** Use your personal email address when creating your ServiceNow Environment

 1. Register a new account with ServiceNow: